Dr. Vilma Brunhuber, Guest

 When I talk about the gut, I am really referring to the entire digestive tract.
 Along the path through the stomach and small and large intestines, anything you ingest can either nourish or degrade the digestive organs.

-When your gut is unhealthy, it can cause more than just stomach pain, gas, bloating or diarrhoea.
+When your gut is unhealthy, it can cause more than just stomach pain, gas, bloating or diarrhea.

 I believe that the gut is the gateway to health and the first step I take with all of my clients, regardless of their diagnosis, is to heal the gut.